Health and Safety, Ages 2 to 5 Years

-- Supervise your child and teach your child some basic safety rules and precautions for inside and outside the home.
+- Teach some basic safety rules and precautions.
+Do this inside and outside the home.
 For example, teach your child to always use the car seat and that ovens and toasters can cause burns.
 Talk with other caregivers about what problems could arise and how to prevent them.

-- Practice healthy habits to protect your child against illness and infection.
-For example, wash your hands often and keep toys clean, make sure your child is immunized, and go to all well-child visits.
+- Practice healthy habits.
+Protect your child against illness and infection.
+For example, wash your hands often, keep toys clean, make sure your child is immunized, and go to all well-child visits.

 - Take safety measures around the home.
 For example, store poisonous products out of your child's reach, and use safety covers on all electrical outlets.

 How can your stress level affect your child's safety?